 DESCRIPTIONGenetic testing of adults with suspected lactase insufficiency is proposed as an alternative to current diagnostic practices, which include hydrogen breath test (HBT), lactose tolerance blood test (LTT), and intestinal biopsy.
-Studies have demonstrated a tight correlation between a single nucleotide polymorphism (SNP) -13910 C>T upstream of the gene coding for the enzyme lactase and lactase insufficiency in persons of European ancestry.
+Studies have demonstrated a high correlation between a single nucleotide polymorphism (SNP), -13910 C>T upstream of the gene coding for the enzyme lactase and lactase insufficiency in persons of European ancestry.
 Currently, two indirect tests of lactose digestion, the hydrogen breath test (HBT) and lactose tolerance blood test (LTT), are the most preferred diagnostic tests for confirmation of lactase insufficiency.

-The predominant carbohydrate in milk is the disaccharide lactose consisting of the simple sugars glucose and galactose.
-The brush-border enzyme lactase hydrolyzes lactose into its monosaccharide components that are absorbable by the intestinal mucosa.
-Except for rare instances of congenital hypolactasia, most infants are able to produce lactase with enzyme levels highest at birth.
-Sometime after weaning in the majority of children there is a decrease in lactase production through a multifactorial process that is regulated at the gene transcription level.
+The predominant carbohydrate in milk is the disaccharide, lactose, consisting of the simple sugars glucose and galactose.
+The brush-border enzyme, (also called lactase-phlorizin hydrolase), hydrolyzes lactose into its monosaccharide components, which are absorbable by the intestinal mucosa.
+Except for rare instances of congenital hypolactasia, most infants are able to produce lactase, and enzyme levels are highest at birth.
+Sometime after weaning in the majority of children, there is a decrease in lactase production through a multifactorial process that is regulated at the gene transcription level.

 The decrease in lactase level varies significantly by ethnic group both in terms of the lowest level of lactase and time from weaning necessary to reach the nadir of lactase activity.
 By 2 to 12 years of age, two groups emerge: a group with insufficient levels of lactase activity (primary hypolactasia or lactase non-persistence) and a group that retains the infant level of lactase activity through adulthood (lactase-persistence).The ethnic groups with the highest rates of lactase insufficiency are Asian, Native American and African American, with the lowest rates in people of northern European origin.